veerathp/kfaws/kubeflow/README.md

 In the Kubeflow dashboard, click on Create a new Notebook server:

-In the quick shortcuts, click on the "Create a Notebook server" link an select the namespace created above and provide the required details and click launch.
+In the quick shortcuts, click on the "Create a Notebook server" link an select the namespace created above, provide the required details and click launch.